-The Company currently holds one active petroleum exploration license onshore Israel, the Megiddo-Jezreel License, comprising approximately 99,000 acres.
 The Megiddo Jezreel #1 ("MJ #1") site was completed in early March 2017, after which the drilling rig and associated equipment were mobilized to the site.
 Performance and endurance tests were completed, and the MJ #1 exploratory well was spud on June 5, 2017 and drilled to a total depth ("TD") of 5,060 meters (approximately 16,600 feet).
 Thereafter, the Company obtained three open-hole wireline log suites (including a formation image log), and the well was successfully cased and cemented.
 The Ministry of Energy approved the well testing protocol on April 29, 2018.
-The Megiddo-Jezreel License is scheduled to expire on December 2, 2020.

-During the fourth quarter of 2018, the Company testing protocol was concluded at the MJL well.
+During the fourth quarter of 2018, the Company testing protocol was concluded at the MJ #1 well.
 The test results confirmed that the MJ #1 well did not contain hydrocarbons in commercial quantities in the zones tested.
 As a result, in the year ended December 31, 2018, the Company recorded a non-cash impairment charge to its unproved oil and gas properties of \$30,906,000.
+During the year ended December 31, 2020, the Company did not record any post-impairment charges.
 The Company recorded a post-impairment charge of \$314,000 for the year ended December 31, 2019.
-During the year ended December 31, 2018, the Company did not record any post-impairment charges.

 While the well was not commercially viable, Zion learned a great deal from the drilling and testing of this well.
-We believe that the drilling and testing of this well carried out the testing objectives which may support further evaluation and potential further exploration efforts within our License area.

-As a result of the information gained drilling the MJ#1 well, Zion believes it is prudent and consistent with good industry practice to try and answer some of the questions raised by the drilling with a focused 3D seismic imaging shoot of approximately 72 square kilometers surrounding the MJ#1 well.
-See the discussion under Summary of Current and Former Company License Areas.
+We believe that the drilling and testing of this well carried out the testing objectives which would support further evaluation and potential further exploration efforts within our License area.
+Zion believed it was prudent and consistent with good industry practice to try and answer some of these questions with a focused 3-D seismic imaging shoot of approximately 72 square kilometers surrounding the MJ#1 well.
+As of the date of this report, Zion has completed all of the acquisition, processing and interpretation of the 3-D data and has incorporated its expanded knowledge base into the drilling of our current drilling MJ-02 exploratory well.